5 AI Projects Your Child Can Build This Weekend (No Coding Required)

 Notice what's NOT in any of these projects:

 Every project teaches the same core skill: working with AI as a thinking partner.
-That means giving clear instructions, evaluating output critically, and making the final decisions yourself.
+That means giving clear instructions, evaluating output critically, iterating when something doesn't work, and making the final decisions yourself.

 Want the Full Guide?